maxmeffert/ThreatModelingPrimer/ThreadModelingPrimer.md

 | __I__ | Information Disclosure | Confidiality |
 | __D__ | Dinial of Service | Availability |
 | __E__ | Elevation of Privilege | Confidiality, Integrity, Availability |

+_*FYI: Loren Kohnfelder is more or less the father of PKIs and X.509 certificates._

 ---
 ### STRIDE Threats